 The Virginia child support guidelines can be found in Virginia Code §20-108.2.
 The guidelines base the child support obligation on the parents’ combined gross income and the number of children supported.

-The guidelines create a rebuttable presumption for the amount of the child support obligation.
+The guidelines create a rebuttable presumption for the amount of the obligation.
 By default, each parent pays a portion of the obligation based on their percentage of the gross income.

-Parents can petition the court to adjust the presumed child support amount.
-Factors the court might consider when adjusting child support payments include:
+Parents can petition the court to adjust the presumed amount.
+Factors the court might consider when adjusting payments include:

 - Custody arrangements